mwiertlewski/mwiertlewski.github.io/_people/Zhaochong_Cai.md

 ### Bio

 Zhaochong Cai received his Bsc Degree in Optoelectronic Information Engineering in 2017, from Beihang University, China.
 In 2020, he graduated from Zhejiang University, China with a Msc Degree of Optical Engineering.
-Since 1st of December, he has been a PhD candidate in the Department of Cognitive Robotics of TU delft.
+Since 1st of December, he is a PhD candidate in the Department of Cognitive Robotics of TU delft.

 <hr>